 - CARES Act Relief Funds (Federal Funds)

-- COVID 19 Cost of Attendance Credits (Institutional housing and meals) applied to accounts on March 24 and 25th
+- COVID 19 Cost of Attendance Credits (Institutional housing and meals) applied to accounts in Spring 2020

 - COVID 19 Student Emergency Relief Fund (Institutional Donor Funds)